Model Predictive Control for Aggressive Driving Over Uneven Terrain: Abstract

 \section{Abstract}

-Terrain traversability in off-road autonomy has traditionally relied on semantic classification or resource-intensive dynamics models to capture vehicle-terrain interactions.
-However, our experiences in the development of a high-speed off-road platform have revealed several critical challenges that are not adequately addressed by current methods at our operating speeds of 7--10 m/s.
-This study focuses particularly on uneven terrain geometries such as hills, banks, and ditches.
+Terrain traversability in unstructured off-road autonomy has traditionally relied on semantic classification, resource-intensive dynamics models, or purely geometry-based methods to predict vehicle-terrain interactions.
+While inconsequential at low speeds, uneven terrain subjects our full-scale system to safety-critical challenges at operating speeds of 7--10 \si{m/s}.
+This study focuses particularly on uneven terrain such as hills, banks, and ditches.
 These common high-risk geometries are capable of disabling the vehicle and causing severe passenger injuries if poorly traversed.
 We introduce a physics-based framework for identifying traversability constraints on terrain dynamics.
-Using this framework, we then derive two fundamental constraints, with a primary focus on mitigating rollover and ditch-crossing failures.
-In addition, we present the design of our planning and control system, which uses Model Predictive Control (MPC) and a low-level controller to enable the fast and efficient computation of these constraints to meet the demands of our aggressive driving.
-Through real-world experimentation and traversal of hills and ditches, our approach is tested and benchmarked against a human expert.
-These results demonstrate that our approach captures fundamental elements of safe and aggressive control on these terrain features.
+Using this framework, we derive two fundamental constraints, each with a focus on mitigating rollover and ditch-crossing failures while being fully parallelizable in the sample-based Model Predictive Control (MPC) framework.
+In addition, we present the design of our planning and control system, which implements our parallelized constraints in MPC and utilizes a low-level controller to meet the demands of our aggressive driving without prior information about the environment and its dynamics.
+Through real-world experimentation and traversal of hills and ditches, we demonstrate that our approach captures fundamental elements of safe and aggressive autonomy over uneven terrain.
+Our approach improves upon geometry-based methods by completing comprehensive off-road courses up to 22\% faster while maintaining safe operation.

 {\ensuremath{\mathbb{R}}}\ [1]{\ensuremath{\mathbf{1}\left\{#1\right\}}} [1]{\ensuremath{\mathbf{#1}}} {\mathbf{x}} {\mathbf{u}} {\mathcal{N}} {\mathrm{diag}} {\mathds{1}} [1]{\ensuremath{\frac{\prescript{\mathcal{#1}}{}{d}}{dt}}} {\ensuremath{\frac{d}{dt}}} {\ensuremath{\frac{\Delta}{\Delta t}}} {\fdiff{I}} \numberthis{ \tag{\theequation}} [1]{\ensuremath{\left\lVert #1 \right\rVert}} [1]{\ensuremath{\left\lvert #1 \right\rvert}} [1]{\ensuremath{\mathbb{I}_{#1}}} {\ensuremath{\boldsymbol{\omega}}} {\ensuremath{\boldsymbol{\alpha}}} {\ensuremath{\vec{a}}} {\ensuremath{\phi}} {\ensuremath{\theta}} {\ensuremath{\psi}} [2]{\ensuremath{\vec{r}_{#1/#2}}} [1]{\ensuremath{\boldsymbol{\tau}^{\text{res}}_{#1}}} {\restorque{P}} [2]{\ensuremath{{\mathcal{#1}_{#2}}}} [1]{\ensuremath{\refframe{B}{#1}}} {\bframe{P}} [3]{\ensuremath{ {#1#2_{#3}} }} [1]{\ensuremath{ {#1} }} {\comg{P}} {\ensuremath{\tau_{\text{ditch}}^{\text{res}}}} {\ensuremath{{RR}}} {\ensuremath{\rr_{\text{max}}}}